 Spend Time With Current And Former Cancer Patients

 Some people are very lucky in that they are surrounded by family and friends when they get a cancer diagnosis.
 Others aren't so fortunate.
 Having some company is invaluable at this time, and you can make a real difference in people's lives by simply spending time with patients.
 You might find a breast cancer charity where you can visit people while they're undergoing treatment in hospital, or help them out around their home.
 The same goes for people who've been given the all-clear and are in need of support as they begin to move forward with their lives.

-Charities such as Breast Cancer Care are devoted to providing support to people across the UK.
-You can help to distribute information such as leaflets on breast cancer and breast health to hospitals, which go hand in hand with the resources provided by nursing teams.
+You could help a charity to distribute information such as leaflets on breast cancer and breast health to hospitals, which go hand in hand with the resources provided by nursing teams.
 Keeping these resources fully stocked means they're available to as many people as possible.

 Some of the UK's biggest cancer charities run shops, which play a vital role in raising funds.
 Whether it's a couple of hours a week or more, you can help with things like organising stock and serving customers.
 You might even find you really enjoy the social aspect of helping out here, too.

 Whether it's breast cancer or an ovarian cancer charity, organisations such as Carers Trust provide an incredible support network for those who look after people affected by cancer.
 There are lots of unpaid carers who need support to fulfil their roles and live their own lives too.
 You can help in a number of ways, including home visits, fundraising, assisting on outings and at events.

 From campaigns focused around delivering the same level of care to both primary and secondary patients, to raising awareness at organised events, there's lots you can get involved with.
 Or, if you have skills suited to administration, computing or social media, you could volunteer at a charity office instead.